-There are 43 names in this directory beginning with the letter C.
+There are currently 43 names in this directory beginning with the letter C.

 Case is a grammatical function that marks nouns, pronouns and adjectives.
 It is determined and assigned by the syntactic or semantic function of a phrasal head.
 Case is most easily observed in highly inflective languages such as German, and includes subjective, objective, causative, dative, etc.

 This is an event expressed, often marked by the usage of a causative verb, in which a contributing factor results in the causation of a particular state.
 'My neighbors made me pay to have their lawn cut.'